Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 Since $\idealc_j=\prod_{p \in \PP} \idealc_j^{(p)}=\bigcap_{p \in \PP} \idealc_j^{(p)}$, for each element

 we have $\overline{\theta}(x)=0$ if and only if $\overline{\theta}\ppart(x_p)=0$ holds for every $p\in\PP$.
 Hence

-This coincides with the right-hand side of \eqref{Eq:Chinese-equality-to-show}. \end{proof} From this lemma, in the next subsection, we may restrict our attention to a tuple of $p$-ideals for each rational prime number $p$.
+This coincides with the right-hand side of \eqref{Eq:Chinese-equality-to-show} by a Fubini-type argument. \end{proof} By this lemma, in the next subsection, we may restrict our attention to a tuple of $p$-ideals for each rational prime number $p$.